Committed Philadelphia Injury Firm with Proven Trial Results

 It is always tragic when a newborn suffers a life-altering injury, especially if it’s due to medical negligence.
 If your child has suffered a birth injury, you need to immediately contact a Philadelphia birth injury lawyer.
-The Villari Firm has several medical malpractice lawyers who have successfully represented birthmothers who went through the same pain.
+The Villari Firm’s medical malpractice lawyer has successfully represented mothers and fathers dealing with the pain of child suffering from birth injuries.

 What is a Birth Injury?